sentry-kubernetes/charts/README.md

 For now the full list of values is not documented but you can get inspired by the values.yaml specific to each directory.

+## Upgrading from 25.x.x Version of This Chart to 26.x.x.x

+Make sure to upgrade to chart version 25.20.0 (Seentry 24.8.0) before upgrading to 26.x.x

 ## Upgrading from 23.x.x Version of This Chart to 24.x.x/25.x.x

 Make sure to revert the changes on Clickhouse replica counts if the change doesn't suit you.